Pictures of the V Grip (Actual, left-handed orientation)

 Notice a few things:

-- The round-bladed paddle is a regular (chinese penhold) paddle, with
+- This particular paddle is a regular (chinese penhold) paddle, with

 minor modifications.
 The handle is shorter than a regular shakehand